-In 2008, UCLA opened its spring campaign with dominating dual-meet victories over Loyola Marymount and San Diego State.
-The Bruins' first eight also claimed dual-meet wins over the University of Victoria and the University of Central Florida.
+In 2008, UCLA claimed dual-meet wins over the University of Victoria and the University of Central Florida.
 The second eight rowed to wins over Saint Mary's first eight and the University of Central Florida.
 Both crews had strong performances at the San Diego Crew Classic.
-The first eight placed fifth overall in the invitation-only Jessop-Whittier Cup while the second eight finished sixth in the race for the Hungness Trophy.
 Both eights finished their seasons with wins in the petite final at the Pac-10 Championships.
 For the third consecutive year, Vanessa Teff earned Pocock All-America honors, CRCA All-West Region accolades and All-Pac-10 honors.
 Eight Bruins were named All-Pac-10 Academic selections.